acapellan/AggreGator/assignments/user_stories.md

 #### Conversation

 - How could we denote that a student is a teaching assistant?
-- Should we combine all teaching assistants into one pool or have seperate forums depending on their college?
+- Should we combine all teaching assistants into one pool or have separate forums depending on their college?

 #### Confirmation